OpenEnergyPlatform/oeplatform/docs/install-and-documentation/install/installation.md

 Currently you have to manually create the following folder structure:

 ```
-# Add this in the "oeplatform" directory.
+# Add "ontologies" folder and insert the oeo build files (see info below) in the "oeplatform" directory.
 Not in the "oeplatform/oeplatform" directory.
 ontologies/
 └── oeo
     └── 1 # in production this will be the version of a specific OEO release